 Side Effects of Opioid Use

 The misuse of opioids can result in health consequences.
 Correctly taken as prescribed, opioids are safe.
 Side effects of opioid use can be significant but not an indication of addiction.
 When misused, opioid addiction may manifest before the side effects begin to be recognized.
-Being familiar with the signs and symptoms of opioid use disorder is valuable knowledge when exposed to opioids.
+Being familiar with the signs of opioid use disorder is valuable knowledge when exposed to opioids.

 Health consequences or side effects of opioid use can include: